pytorch/xla/API_GUIDE.md

 > **NOTE:** You need to run run above `gcloud` command outside of the TPUVM vm.

-The model code and training scirpt is the same for the multi-process training and the multi-host training.
+The model code and training script is the same for the multi-process training and the multi-host training.
 PyTorch/XLA and the underlying infrastructure will make sure each device is aware of the global topology and each device's local and global ordinal.
 Cross-device communication will happen across all devices instead of local devices.

 For more details regarding PJRT runtime and how to run it on pod, please refer to this [doc](https://github.com/pytorch/xla/blob/master/docs/pjrt.md#tpu).
 For more information about PyTorch/XLA and TPU pod and a complete guide to run a resnet50 with fakedata on TPU pod, please refer to this [guide](https://cloud.google.com/tpu/docs/pytorch-pods).